AmineGoumhand1/MyBlogs/src/content/posts/processhollowing.md

 - **How Process Hollowing works ?**
 - **Process Hollowing Implementation**

-Note : This Techniques requires a deep understanding to Windows Process Mechanisms like PEB and MEMORY stuffs, So i recommende you to go take a look on them.
+Note : This Technique requires a deep understanding to Windows Process Mechanisms like PEB and MEMORY stuffs, So i recommende you to go take a look on them.

 So let's begin